gamemann/The-DPDK-Examples/README.md

 ### Least Recently Used Test (Tested And Working)
 This is a small application that implements a manual LRU method for hash tables.
 For a while I've been trying to get LRU tables to work from [these](http://code.dpdk.org/dpdk/latest/source/lib/table) libraries.
 However, I had zero success in actually getting the table initialized.

 Therefore, I decided to keep using [these](http://code.dpdk.org/dpdk/latest/source/lib/hash) libaries instead and implement my own LRU fuctionality.
-I basically use the `rte_hash_get_key_with_position()` function to retrieve the key to delete.
-However, it appears the new key is inserted at the index that was deleted so you have to keep incrementing the position value up to the max entries of the table.
+I basically use the `rte_hash_get_key_with_position()` function to retrieve the oldest key to delete.
+However, it appears the new entry is inserted at the position that was most recently deleted so you have to keep incrementing the position value up to the max entries of the table.
 With that said, once the position value exceeds the maximum table entries, you need to set it back to 0.

 No command line options are needed, but EAL parameters are still supported.
 Though, they won't make a difference.